boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    semantics.
 Different IPv6 address allocation schemes following this mapping approach may be used, with one example allocation showed in {{figure-11}}.

-   Note that this addressing scheme is local to a node; intermediary nodes are not required to associate any additional semantic with IPv6 address.
+   Note that this addressing scheme is local to an ingress or egress NF; intermediary nodes are not required to associate any additional semantic with IPv6 address.

    One